|

 |||

 This influential grouping of Anglicans wished to return the Church of England, and indeed the Anglican Communion in general, back to its Catholic beliefs and forms of worship.
-The Oxford movement had a strong influence in Scotland and on the Scottish Episcopal Church emerging from the days of oppression under the Penal Laws.
-It inspired men like Bishop Forbes in Brechin and Bishop Eden in the Highlands as well as, in 1862, Fr John Comper at St Margaret's in the Gallowgate in Abderdeen in 1862 to bring sisters up from Dr John Mason Neale's pioneering community at East Grinstead, and establish the Community of St Margaret of Scotland, to work amongst the poor of Aberdeen. |
+The Oxford Movement had a strong influence in Scotland and on the Scottish Episcopal Church as it emerged from the years of oppression it suffered under the Penal Laws.
+It inspired men like Bishop Forbes in Brechin and Bishop Eden in the Highlands as well as, in 1862, Fr John Comper at St Margaret's in the Gallowgate in Abderdeen in 1862 to bring a group of Religious Sisters up from Dr John Mason Neale's pioneering community at East Grinstead, to establish the Community of St Margaret of Scotland, to work amongst the poor of Aberdeen. |

 ![]() |